calvbore/zk-hello-world-noir/README.md

 # ZK Hello World - Merkle Tree

-Develop a smart contract and zero knowledge circuit that allows users to store a secret in a [merkle tree](https://hackmd.io/@vplasencia/S1whLBN16) and will allow anyone that can prove they know a secret hidden inside the merkle tree to anonymously set a greeting stored in the smart contract.
+Build a membership registry that allows members to use smart contract privileges anonymously!
+You'll create a smart contract, [merkle tree](https://hackmd.io/@vplasencia/S1whLBN16), and zero knowledge circuit using the [noir programming language](https://noir-lang.org/).

+You'll write a contact that will allow anyone to call a function be added to a registry stored in the contract as a [merkle tree](https://hackmd.io/@vplasencia/S1whLBN16).
+You'll then write a zero knowledge circuit (some fancy math that will let you prove that you ran a program without revealing the inputs to that program) that will let any member of the registry prove that they are included in it without revealing which member they are.
+Then you'll modify your contract to allow anyone that can create a valid proof to anonymously set a greeting on the contract.

 Using this basic merkle tree structure you will be able to construct arbitrary membership groups and allow those within the group to prove their membership anonymously.